ReneZelada/Flutter/pokedex/README.md

 # Android devices
 You need to download the apk

-APK: this only will run on Android devices and you can find it on build/app/outputs/flutter-apk/app-release.apk().
+APK: this only will run on Android devices and I already attached it to the email.

 ** To install it you need to enable apps from unknown sources, you can enable it by following the following steps:

-# Android® 8.x & higher
+# Enable apps from unknown sources
+1. From a Home screen, swipe up or down from the center of the display to access the apps screen.
+2. Navigate: Settings  Settings icon > Apps.
+3. Tap Menu icon (upper-right).
+4. Tap Special access.
-From a Home screen, swipe up or down from the center of the display to access the apps screen.Navigate: Settings Settings icon > Apps.Tap Menu icon (upper-right).Tap Special access.Tap Install unknown apps.Select the unknown app then tap the Allow from this source switch to turn on Switch on or off Switch off.
+5. Tap Install unknown apps.Select the unknown app then tap the Allow from this source switch to turn on Switch on or off Switch off.
 ** remember that you need to have an internet connection to run it!

 # HTTP Package